H. M. Rowe: Career

 In 1894, Rowe began working with Warren H. Sadler of Baltimore.
 The pair founded the Sadler-Rowe Company in 1898.
 They published accounting textbooks.
 Sadler withdrew from the business in 1907.
 Following Sadler's death, he renamed the business H. M. Rowe Company in 1911.

 Rowe and Antonio T. Carozza formed Carozza-Rowe Construction Company in June 1922.
 Rowe served as president of the company.
 He later served as the company's treasurer.
 The company had public works and road construction contracts in Maryland.
-He also operated the De Kol Farm dairy outside of Baltimore.
+He also operated the De Kol Farm adjacent to his residential property in Catonsville, Maryland.

 Rowe was vice president and later president of the American Automobile Association.
 He served as its president from 1916 to 1918 promoting road construction to Congress.
 He was president of the Automobile Club of Maryland for 10 years.
 In October 1917, he opposed the Adamson Bill, a bill that proposed reciprocity for motorists throughout the United States.
 Following this despite, he withdrew from his presidency of Automobile Club of Maryland.
 He was then affiliated with the National Motorists Association.
 In 1923, the Maryland Motor Federation was formed and Rowe became president.
 The organization later merged with the Automobile Club of Maryland.

 Personal life

 Rowe married three times.
 He married Margaret Grace Milan, daughter of Margaret Milan.
 His wife died in 1913.
 In 1913, Rowe constructed a $20,000 mausoleum in Woodlawn Cemetery.

 Rowe married a third wife, Jeannette Steigleman on January 6, 1915.
 He had four children, George H., Harry M. Jr., Earl W., and Portia.

 Rowe owned a stone and frame mansion on Johnnycake Road near Catonsville, that burned down on March 20, 1912.
 Following the fire, he purchased more land adjoining the Johnnycake Road property to build a new home, a stone mansion into which the Rowe family moved in 1913.
+In 1919 he bought the 272-acre Mount Dillon estate adjoining his residential property and then rented out the estate.
 In 1926, Carozza mortgaged his Ingleside estate to Rowe and again to Addison E. Mullikin.